Some packages and other information

 export XLA_FLAGS=--xla_gpu_cuda_data_dir=$CONDA_PREFIX/lib # to fix "Can't find libdevice directory ${CUDA_DIR}/nvvm/libdevice."

-Above, you need to change CONDA_PREFIX to your own conda env path (that is, the directory where you have installed Anaconda).
+to your own conda env path (that is, the directory where you have installed Conda).

 Then, run the following R code to test if R/TF works as expected.